Docker

 When the CLI still makes sense: tutorials, Dev Container docs, Dive, and CI snippets that call docker.
 Prefer rootless/daemonless options where security policy requires it.

-Alternatives for local dev: Rancher Desktop (assess), Podman (trial in garden), or Linux VM with containerd only.
+Alternatives for local dev: Rancher Desktop (trial), Podman (trial in garden), or Linux VM with containerd only.

 Details